-The Commission considers that the costs of directions should be efficiently targeted to those who benefit from them and that the misalignment that exists within the current cost recovery methodology is therefore likely to contribute to inefficiencies in the use of electricity services.
+The Commission considers that the costs of directions should be targeted to those who benefit from them in order to promote economic efficiency.
+The misalignment that exists within the current cost recovery methodology is likely to contribute to inefficiencies in the use of electricity services.
 The Commission therefore is of the view that a Rule is necessary to address these potential inefficiencies in the application of the framework for "other" services.